CMU-IDS-2020/a3-ddl-fighter/writeup.md

 ## Project Goals

-TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
+**A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.

+In this project, we want to let the user to explore how businesses reacted to the COVID-19, and how different factors affect their reaction.
+We mainly focus on three factors: the businesses' location, the businesses' category, the businesses' quality.

 ## Design